Liver Cancer: The Basics

 • Surgery to remove the whole tumor.

-• If you are unable to undergo surgery, there are other ways to treat the cancer, such as cryosurgery, radiofrequency ablation, ethanol injections, transarterial chemoembolization, and radioembolization.
+• If you are not able to have surgery, there are other ways to treat the cancer, like cryosurgery, radiofrequency ablation, ethanol injections, transarterial chemoembolization, and radioembolization.

 • Radiation and chemotherapy are not often used but can be used to treat areas of metastasis.